 The Artwood series from Ibanez aims to blend traditional and modern features, resulting in a guitar with a vintage appeal yet contemporary playability.
-Its unique open pore finishes not only gives it an attractive rustic look but also contributes to its resonance and tone.
+Its unique open pore finishes not only give it an attractive rustic look but also contribute to its resonance and tone.

 - Solid Mahogany Top, Back, and Sides: Produces a warm and robust sound.

 - Open Pore Finish: Enhances the resonance and overall tone of the guitar.